Garland, Utah: History

 Garland was originally named "Sunset" and settled in 1890.
 The first settler was David E. Manning.

 It was a company town and was renamed after William Garland, the contractor who built the Utah Sugar Company factory at the location, completed in 1903.
 The company donated land to the LDS Church for a "ward chapel and amusement hall" and also built 14 homes, a hotel, and other buildings.
 The town had a general store, a bank, a post office, and a newspaper named The Garland Globe in 1906.
 By the 1920s there were other merchants, a flour mill, a Carnegie library, and a high school.

+A Salt Lake Tribune article from June 1920 notes that Garland had a substantial population of Mexican Americans and Latino Mormons.

 Geography

 Garland is located in eastern Box Elder County in the Bear River Valley.
 It is bordered by the city of Tremonton to the south.
 Interstate 15 passes to the west of Garland, with the closest access from Exit 381, 2.5 mi southwest of the center of town.

 According to the United States Census Bureau, the city has a total area of 1.81 sqmi, all land.